armican/debearsivi.github.io/_posts/2018-04-07-07-Nisan-2018-reddit-debe.md

   entry_content: |
     <img src=https://i.redditmedia.com/nTzGrtSS1gVvdm4mFVnAGIrNElXj0vQM_JxJfwIXsAU.jpg?s=fbd4c8b9dd267beebb283f828f3a311e frameborder=0>
 - entry_name: |
-    What's your worst experience with a goose?
-  entry_id: 8a39gd
-  entry_content: |
-    null
-- entry_name: |
     I find it crazy that this is a thing in the U.S.
   entry_id: 8a86jl
   entry_content: |